BoydLeroy Richman, passed away peacefully in Hyrum, Utah on January 10, 2019. He left behind a legacy of unconditional love and loyalty.

 In addition to his parents, Boyd was reunited with his siblings who have passed away; Bernice Naef (Donald), Thain Richman, and Loretta June Spackman (Wendell).
 He is survived by his brothers LaVar M. Richman (Sharon) and Glen Myler Richman (Barbara), and his sister Patricia Joy (Harris).

-Boyd will be deeply missed by his loved ones and remembered for his positive attitude and
+Boyd will be deeply missed by his loved ones and remembered for his positive attitude and happy nature.

 Funeral services will take place Tuesday at the LDS Meetinghouse at 175 S. 100 W in Smithfield.
 The viewing will take place from 9:30 AM – 10:30 AM with the funeral service beginning at 11:00 AM.
 Boyd will be laid to rest alongside Helen in their family plot in the Lewiston City Cemetery immediately afterwards.
 The services will conclude at the church with a luncheon.